Marc R. Fisher

 Accolades and Awards:

-Mr. Fisher has been selected by his peers and named by the Chicago Daily Law Bulletin and Chicago Lawyer magazine as one of 2015’s “40 Illinois Attorneys Under Forty to Watch.”
+Mr. Fisher has been named a Leading Lawyer and Super Lawyer for the year 2018.
+Mr. Fisher was also selected by his peers and named by the Chicago Daily Law Bulletin and Chicago Lawyer magazine as one of 2015’s “40 Illinois Attorneys Under Forty to Watch.”
 Mr. Fisher was one of 40 attorneys selected from the more than 1,400 nominations submitted for the honor.
-Mr. Fisher was also named an Emerging Lawyer in 2015 by Leading Lawyers and a Rising Star by Super Lawyers in 2016 and 2013.

 Publications and Lectures:

-Mr. Fisher was a speaker at the most recent Lake County Bar Association’s Children Representative Training Seminar.
-Mr. Fisher also co-wrote Chapter 14, “Distinctions between Marital and Non-Marital Property,” for the 2011 edition of the ISBA Family Law Handbook as well as Chapter 21, “Marital Property Valuation,” for the 2011 edition, published by the Illinois State Bar Association.
+Mr. Fisher has spoken at the Lake County Bar Association’s Children Representative Training Seminar.
+Mr. Fisher also co-wrote Chapter 14, “Distinctions between Marital and Non-Marital Property,” for ISBA Family Law Handbook as well as Chapter 21, “Marital Property Valuation,” published by the Illinois State Bar Association.